How much does it cost to move a mobile home?

 If you’re moving into a mobile home park, the utility hookups should already be there, but you should verify this is the case ahead of time.

-A full-service mover may reconnect everything for you, but if they don’t you’ll have to hire a plumber and electrician to do the work.
-If you’re moving to a private plot of land, you’ll be responsible for contacting the local department of planning to see if you can access public utilities, then you’ll need to work with a contractor or engineer to install and connect them.
+A full-service mover may reconnect everything for you, but if it doesn't, you’ll have to hire a plumber and electrician to do the work.
+If you’re moving to a private plot of land, you’ll be responsible for contacting the local department of planning to see if you can access public utilities.
+Then you’ll need to work with a contractor or engineer to install and connect them.

 How big of an impact can local regulations have on moving a mobile home?

 Local regulations can definitely make your move more complicated.
-There are both federal and state HUD (United States Department of Housing and Urban Development) codes you’ll need to comply with for setting up your mobile home, though all state codes must meet or exceed federal HUD standards.
+There are both federal and state U.S. Department of Housing and Urban Development (HUD) codes you’ll need to comply with for setting up your mobile home, though all state codes must meet or exceed federal HUD standards.

 Depending on where you’re moving, the county inspector may have to verify your home meets state minimum requirements, and you won’t be able to move in until the home passes inspection.